russellgeum/Convolutions-to-Vision-Transformers/README.md

 # CvT: Introducing Convolutions to Vision Transformers
-Custom variation of transformer layer based on Convolution to Vision Transformers.
+Implementation Convolution Transformer based on CNN operator.
-This repository shows CvT structure for self-attention and Cross-Attention or Embedding Layer.
+This repository shows CvT structure for attention or embedding Layer.
 In future, This repository will support SwinTransformer structure.
-Reference Paper URL
+Reference Paper
 - [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929)
 - [CvT: Introducing Convolutions to Vision Transforemrs](https://arxiv.org/abs/2103.15808)
 # Folder